Skip to content

 We have been awarded the ICAN Accreditation for Early Talk.
 This award shows that we create communication rich environments and strive to improve the speech and communication skills of the children we work with.

-• Helping your child to be independent with dressing.
+• Helping your child to be independent with dressing and toileting

 We look forward to welcoming you to our school.